AvramRobert/nemesis/docs/api.md

 #### Default Json Converters

-For the most basic of JSON types, _nemesis_ already provides converters in `com.ravram.nemesis.json.Converters`.
+For the most basic of JSON types, _nemesis_ already provides converters in `com.ravram.nemesis.Converters`.

 Here's a list: